 Close the Gap collects decommissioned computers from companies and arranges for other organizations to sanitize and refurbish them according to their end-users’ requirements.
 The computers are used to support educational, medical, entrepreneurial, and social projects in emerging and developing countries.
 Since its inception in 2004, Close the Gap has supported over 6,000 projects in more than 50 countries, donating over 1 million computers to reach over 3 million people.

-This includes projects like the Pebbles Project in South Africa which received 20 desktops for students to do research for school projects.
-The Grootbos Foundation received 46 computers, for use in developing sustainable livelihoods through ecotourism, enterprise development, sports development, and education in the Cape Floral Kingdom (a region in South Africa).
-There is an endless need for projects like this, including Computers for Education in Malawi whose goal is to make sure that more schools and students gain access to quality IT devices; Close the Gap provided 100 computers for this initiative.
+This includes projects like the Pebbles Project in South Africa, which received 20 desktops for students to do research for school projects.
+The Grootbos Foundation received 46 computers for use in developing sustainable livelihoods through ecotourism, enterprise development, sports development, and education in the Cape Floral Kingdom.
+There is an ongoing need for projects like this, including Computers for Education in Malawi, where Close the Gap provided 100 computers to help ensure schools and students gain access to quality IT devices.

-TES processes millions of laptops, desktops, tablets, and mobile devices annually after collecting them from its partner organizations.
-Their certified process records, securely sanitizes, and grades the devices, before determining they are suitable for refurbishing for re-use with social and educational projects identified by Close the Gap.
-TES’s partnership with Close the Gap provides a local presence in many countries and enables the mission of better connecting those that need it most.
+SK Tes processes millions of laptops, desktops, tablets, and mobile devices annually after collecting them from partner organizations.
+Their certified process records, securely sanitizes, and grades the devices before refurbishing them for reuse in social and educational projects identified by Close the Gap.
+This partnership provides a local presence in many countries and helps better connect those that need it most.